bryan15/SmartSOCKSProxy/readme.md

 Useful tools:

   - audit open file handles with "lsof -c smartsocksproxy"
-  - "Instruments" is a built-in Mac profiler.
+  - "Instruments" is a built-in Mac profiler and resource inspector.
 Easy to use.
-Identifies what parts of code are consuming CPU.
+Identifies what parts of code are consuming CPU, file handles, etc.

 ## Inspiration: